 - Provides additional \$7 million ongoing Federal Trust Fund to reflect the Federal Victims of Crime Act reimbursement rate increase from 60 percent to 75 percent.
-Funding will be used in part to increase the benefit of crime scene clean-up costs from \$1,000 to \$1,700, funeral costs from \$7,500 to \$12,800, and relocation claims from \$2,000 to \$3,400 to adjust for inflation as these limits were set in 2000. - Includes \$7 million ongoing General Fund and adopts trailer bill to provide an expedited process for compensating individuals who have been erroneously convicted of a crime. - Provides \$535,000 General Fund in 2022-23 and \$471,000 ongoing to implement Chapter 490, Statutes of 2021 (SB 446).
+Funding will be used in part to increase the benefit of crime scene clean-up costs from \$1,000 to \$1,700, funeral costs from \$7,500 to \$12,800, and relocation claims from \$2,000 to \$3,400 to adjust for inflation as these limits were set in 2000. - Includes \$7 million ongoing General Fund and adopts trailer bill to provide an expedited process for compensating individuals who have been erroneously convicted of a crime. - Provides \$535,000 General Fund in 2022-23 and \$471,000 ongoing to implement Chapter 490, Statutes of 2021 (SB 446). - Provides \$2.37 million Restitution Fund in 2022-23 and \$808,000 ongoing thereafter for information technology security and systems enhancement. - Provides \$27 million one-time General Fund to support Trauma Recovery Centers statewide and establish satellite offices in underserved and rural areas in Northern and Central California. - Includes a trigger that would raise compensation limits contingent upon appropriation of \$50 million ongoing General Fund and future legislation. - Includes a trigger that would stabilize the Restitution Fund contingent upon appropriation of \$25 million ongoing General Fund and future legislation.

-- Provides \$2.37 million Restitution Fund in 2022-23 and \$808,000 ongoing thereafter for information technology security and systems enhancement. - Provides \$27 million one-time General Fund to establish new and support existing Trauma Recovery Centers statewide. - Provides \$50 million ongoing General Fund and adopts trailer bill to raise compensation limits and make other statutory changes. - Provides \$25 million ongoing General Fund to stabilize the Restitution Fund and adopts trailer bill language related to restitution fines. - Excludes \$3 million Restitution Fund for the California Victims Compensation Board to conduct an outreach campaign to raise awareness of services for victims. - Provides \$874,000 General Fund in 2022-23 and \$874,000 in 2023-24 for increased costs for legal representation by the Attorney General's office in lawsuits associated with claims for erroneous convictions. - Provides \$535,000 General Fund in 2022-23 and \$471,000 ongoing thereafter to implement Chapter 490, Statutes of 2021 related to erroneous convictions and provides \$7 million ongoing General Fund to make payments to erroneous conviction claims.
+- Provides \$3 million Restitution Fund for the California Victims Compensation Board to conduct an outreach campaign to raise awareness of services for victims. - Provides \$874,000 General Fund in 2022-23 and \$874,000 in 2023-24 for increased costs for legal representation by the Attorney General's office in lawsuits associated with claims for erroneous convictions. - Provides \$535,000 General Fund in 2022-23 and \$471,000 ongoing thereafter to implement Chapter 490, Statutes of 2021 related to erroneous convictions and provides \$7 million ongoing General Fund to make payments to erroneous conviction claims.
 Includes budget bill language authorizing the Director of Finance to augment the appropriation of funds if they are insufficient.
 Includes adoption of trailer bill language.